OrebroUniversity/hiqp_demos/README.md

 # Usage

 Launch hiqp_demos/launch/yumi_simulation.launch to start a Gazebo simulation and the HiQP velocity controller.
-By uncommenting '<rosparam file="$(find hiqp_demos)/config/yumi_preload.yaml" command="load"/>' in the launch file, a set of tasks defined in hiqp_demos/config/yumi_preload.yaml can be pre-loaded at start-up.
+By uncommenting ```<rosparam file="$(find hiqp_demos)/config/yumi_preload.yaml" command="load"/>``` in the launch file, a set of tasks defined in hiqp_demos/config/yumi_preload.yaml can be pre-loaded at start-up.
 Due to imperfect joint velocity tracking in Gazebo, the model is prone to drift in velocity control mode.
 It is therefore recommended to disable gravity in Gazebo via hiqp_demos/scripts/utility/disable_gravity_gazebo.sh.

 HiQP operates on geometric primitives, which can be attached to arbitrary frames, and uses them to formulate the following task classes: